DinisCruz/Book_Software_Quality/content/20.Misc-topics/x.ideas-and-to-to.md

 - [ ] Mortgage application which allowed direct access to specific screen
 - [ ] ModelAttribute vuln in Mortgage application base class
 - [ ] add reference to story about evolution of Ramsonware ('ok panic now')
+- [ ] add XStream stories and research
+- [ ] add examples from series of my blog posts written about what is really needed to test a webservice.
+Analogy with food components mappings (or calories counting).
+Doesn't matter if it complex, what matters is that is can be done

 ### Books or resources

 - [ ] 'New rules for new economy' book (see 10 rules and apply them to appsec/quality)